 Periodically, PDSA seeks opinions on various aspects of treating and living with ITP.
-Below are the results from some recent surveys.
+Listed below are current surveys as well as the results from past surveys.

 A total of 1,002 ITP patients and 1,031 age and gender-matched controls answered questions from three standard quality-of-life questionnaires plus additional questions in a survey funded by Amgen.
 Selected results were published in three journal articles.
 Below are links to the abstracts.
 Contact PDSA for copies of the articles.